Tulip4attoo/Tulip4attoo.github.io/now.md

 comments:                   true
 ---

-*Last updated: 17 Apr 2025*
+*Last updated: 21 Apr 2025*

 What I’m doing now

 # Working

-To launch Echo streamer.
-First thing is a Vtuber playing Baltro, should stream on Twitch and Youtube.
+Plan to release an App about motivating people to walk/run with LLM stories.
+This Apr.

 # Old things

-Will update old things here.
-17 Apr 2025 is the first one.
+Launch Echo streamer (drop)